CityOfZion/neon-wallet/README.md

 A gentle reminder, github issues is meant to be used by developers for maintaining and improving the codebase, and is not the proper location for support issues.
 Questions such as

-- Why can't I log in?
+- *"Why can't I log in?"*
-- I lost my private key, is there anyway to recover?
+- *"I lost my private key, is there anyway to recover it?"*
-- Why is my balance not showing?
+- *"Why is my balance not showing?"*

 should be asked in proper support channels such as the [NEO subreddit](https://www.reddit.com/r/NEO/), or the official [NEO slack](https://neosmarteconomy.slack.com).
+You should also check the list of [frequently asked questions (FAQ)](https://github.com/CityOfZion/awesome-neo/blob/master/resources/faq.md) to see if your question has been answered there already.